Hervar77/infinity-doc/mkdocs/api/infinity.xml.md

 Parameters:

 - value: `any`
-  >the data to process
+  >The data to process.

 - omitHeader: `boolean`
-  >if set true, then the xml header is omitted in the returned result.
+  >If set true, then the xml header is omitted in the returned result.

 Return type: `string`